How to Survive Big Family Gatherings as a Socially Anxious Introvert

 First of all, taking a separate car, cab, or using a rideshare service (thank the introvert gods for Uber!) is a great choice, so you can leave at a moment’s notice without inconveniencing anyone.

 If you can’t afford either option, don’t be afraid to bow out early.
-Make up an excuse (like a work commitment) or simply state that you can only stay one day.
+Simply state that you can only stay one day.

 5. Run away (as fast as you can)!